Specific Assertions

 property.
 In terms of the relationship that the AttributeAssignment

-expresses, the resource with the attributed_by
+expresses, the entity with the attributed_by

 property is the subject of the relationship, the relationship itself is given in assigned_property